nus-cs2103-AY2425S1/ip/docs/README.md

 **Dipsy** (named after my cat) is a task management chatbot that helps users manage tasks, deadlines, and events using a command-line interface.

 The chatbot allows users to add, manage, and list tasks, as well as mark them as completed.
-Users can view a command guide by clicking on the `?` button at the bottom right of the GUI for further instructions.
+Users can view a command guide by clicking on the `?` button at the bottom right of the GUI.

 ---